Andrzej Duda: Political career

-Duda began his political career with the now defunct Freedom Union Party in the early 2000s.
+Duda began his political career with the now defunct Freedom Union party in the early 2000s.
 After the parliamentary elections in 2005, he began his collaboration with the Law and Justice Party (PiS).
-From 2006 to 2007, he was an undersecretary of state in the Ministry of Justice.
-Then, from 2007 to 2008, he was a member of the Polish State Tribunal.
+He was an undersecretary of state in the Ministry of Justice between 2006 and 2007 before becoming a member of Polish State Tribunal from 2007 until 2008.

 From 2008 to 2010, during the presidency of Lech Kaczyński, Duda was an undersecretary of state in the Chancellery of the President.
 In 2010, he was an unsuccessful candidate to become the Mayor of Kraków as a PiS candidate, but was more successful in the 2011 parliamentary election, where he received 79,981 votes for the Kraków area, and thus became a member of the Sejm.

 In September 2013, the news magazine Polityka commended Duda for being one of the most active members of parliament, describing him as being open to opposition arguments and as refraining from personal attacks, as part of his role at the Commission for Constitutional Responsibility.
 Duda remained a member of the Sejm until he was elected to the European Parliament in 2014.

 2015 presidential campaign

 As Bronisław Komorowski's presidential term was expiring, Komorowski was able to seek re-election in a scheduled presidential election.
 Duda was Komorowski's Law and Justice rival in the election.

 In the first round of the 2015 presidential election, Duda came first, receiving 5,179,092 votes and thus 34.76% of valid votes.

 In the second round Duda took 51.55% of the vote against the 48.45% share of his rival, the incumbent president Bronisław Komorowski.
-On 26 May 2015, he officially resigned from party membership.
+On 26 May 2015, he officially resigned from party membership; recent precedent calls for the president to not be a formal member of a political party.

 2020 presidential campaign

 In the first round of the 2020 presidential election, Duda appeared to come in first, receiving almost 44% of the votes.
 Warsaw mayor Rafał Trzaskowski came in second, with just over 30% of the vote.
 The second round took place on 12 July.
-Duda won reelection.
+Duda won reelection with 51.03%.